cugos/qgisworkshop_org/docs/source/workshop/python_in_qgis_tutorial.rst

     >>> qgis.utils.iface
     <qgis.gui.QgisInterface object at 0x925266c>

-Running the above command prints out the actual name of the QGIS class we are dealing with -- indeed iface is the QgsInterface object
+Running the above command prints out the actual name of the QGIS class we are dealing with -- indeed iface is the QgisInterface object

 Method 1
 *********